mvolkmann/blog/src/terminal-tips.md

 Here's a common scenario.
-You attempt to start a server that listens on port 3000, but you get the error "Something is already running on port 3000".
+You attempt to start a server that listens on port 3000, but you get the error message "Something is already running on port 3000".
-You currently have ten shells open in various terminal windows and panes.
+You currently have ten terminal sessions open in various windows and panes.
 If you could find the one what is running a server using port 3000 you could navigate to it and press ctrl-c to kill it.
 But finding it takes too long.